rranelli/rranelli.github.io/_drafts/writing-a-process-pool-in-bash.md

 Since we don't have anything similar to a thread-safe queue like `Ruby`'s `Queue` class in `Bash`, we will need to write our own solution.

-The pseudo-code for this "rate-limited" pool is something like this:
+The pseudo-code for this “rate-limited” pool is something like this:

 ```
 while: there are still processes to run